ng-log/ng-log/docs/sinks.md

 # Custom Sinks

 Under certain circumstances, it is useful to send the log output to a destination other than a file, `stderr` and/or `stdout`.
-In case, the library provides the `#!cpp nglog::LogSink` interface whose implementations can be used to write the log output to arbitrary locations.
+For this purpose, the library provides the `#!cpp nglog::LogSink` interface whose implementations can be used to write the log output to arbitrary locations.

 ## Basic Interface